hax3xploit/EZ-Tmux/README.md

 EZ Tmux
 ========
->Tmux is a terminal multiplexer command line utility that lets you create/control multiple shells from a single screen.
-One of its most powerful features is the ability to send keystrokes combinations into the shells automatically.
-Added to that is the feature that lets me create internal environment variables through which I can convert a non-interactive reverse shell into a interactive one.
+tmux is a terminal multiplexer.
+It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
+It has the ability to send keystrokes into the shells automatically.
+Through this feature, let's create internal environment variables through which we can convert a non-interactive reverse shell into an interactive one.

 The manual process